maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `STOP` is similar to `END` in that the program stops executing and the user is returned to the shell.
 It is intended to stop execution in the middle of the program and keep the data intact so the user can `CONT`inue running after it stops.
 It is mostly used for debugging purposes.

-RetroBASIC adds a feature from Wang BASIC, which allows it to output an optional string.
+RetroBASIC adds a feature from Wang and IBM 5100 BASIC, which outputs an optional string.
 This is useful for saying things like "Stopping for debugging, you should PRINT A".
 If no expression is included, RetroBASIC instead prints the default message "STOPped at line:" along with the line number.

 #### Variations:

 Harris BASIC-V added the `BREAK` statement, which allowed one to place `STOP` markers in the code in a single statement.
 For instance, `BREAK 10-50,100` would perform a stop (break) at any line from 10 to 50, or line 100.
 This is useful as it allows you to easily control debugging without having to edit the entire program, a single statement at the top does the same duty as multiple `STOP` statements spread all over the code.
 RetroBASIC does not currently support `BREAK`.

+#### See also:

+* `END`

 <a name="unsupported"></a>
 ### Unsupported